China at the 2026 Winter Olympics: Figure skating

 In the 2025 World Figure Skating Championships in Boston, the United States, China secured one quota in each of men's singles.
 China earned one quota in women's singles, one quota in pairs, and one quota in ice dance at the ISU Skate to Milano Figure Skating Qualifier 2025 in Beijing, China.
+Furthermore, China qualified to the team event.